What does a Account Associate do?

 - Provide exceptional customer service to clients, addressing inquiries and resolving issues promptly.

-- Collaborate with internal teams to ensure timely delivery of services and products.
+- Coordinate with internal teams to ensure timely and accurate billing and invoicing.

 Qualifications